 Mr. Rich is an amateur gardener and musician.
 He has designed a large garden in Garrison, New York, and composed The Hudson Oratorio, which premiered in 1996 and was subsequently recorded.
 He received an A.B. from Princeton University and a J.D. from University of Virginia School of Law, and studied moral philosophy as a Keasbey Fellow at King’s College, Cambridge.

-A writer on the history of landscape design and the cultural meaning of place, Rogers is the author of The Forests and Wetlands of New York City (1971), Frederick Law Olmsted’s New York (1972), Rebuilding Central Park: A Management and Restoration Plan (1987), Landscape Design: A Cultural and Architectural History (2001), Romantic Gardens: Nature, Art, and Landscape Design (2010), Writing the Garden: A Literary Conversation Across Two Centuries (2011), and Learning Las Vegas: Portrait of a Northern New Mexican Place (2013).
-She is the coauthor of East Hampton: A History and Guide (1975).
+A writer on the history of landscape design and the cultural meaning of place, Rogers is the author of The Forests and Wetlands of New York City (1971), Frederick Law Olmsted’s New York (1972), Rebuilding Central Park: A Management and Restoration Plan (1987), Landscape Design: A Cultural and Architectural History (2001), Romantic Gardens: Nature, Art, and Landscape Design (2010), Writing the Garden: A Literary Conversation Across Two Centuries (2011), Learning Las Vegas: Portrait of a Northern New Mexican Place (2013), and Green Metropolis: The Extraordinary Landscape of New York City as Nature, History, and Landscape Design.
+In addition, she is the coauthor with Jason Epstein of East Hampton: A History and Guide (1975).

 Ms. Rogers is a life trustee of the Central Park Conservancy, a fellow of the American Academy of Arts and Sciences, and a member of the boards of The Battery Conservancy, the Library of American Landscape History, and the Regional Plan Association.
 She is a member of the advisory board of the National Association of Olmsted Parks, an honorary member of the American Society of Landscape Architects and a recipient of the society's 2005 LaGasse Medal.
 In 2010 she received the Green-Wood Historic Fund’s Dewitt Clinton Award in Arts, Literature, Preservation and Historic Research.
 In addition, she is the recipient of the Rockefeller Foundation’s 2010 Jane Jacobs Medal for lifetime achievement and the 2012 Henry Hope Reed Award from the School of Architecture at the University of Notre Dame.
 She is also a recipient of the Preservation League of New York State’s 2013 Pillar of New York Award.